VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

-# Openai Exploration for Image Generation and Trascription (Speech to Text)
+# Openai Exploration for Image Generation and Audio Trascriptions (Speech to Text)
 The ChatGPT project involves exploring the GPT-3.5 architecture for image generation and transcriptions (Speech to Text).

 ## Aims